Utility chief in north Florida sentenced to 4 years in prison for privatization scheme - WTOP News

 Aaron Zahn was sentenced to federal prison on Tuesday after being convicted earlier this year of wire fraud and conspiracy.

-Zahn’s defense attorney had argued that the plan never came to fruition and the scheme involving the Jacksonville Electric Authority, also known as JEA, never paid anything out.
+Zahn’s defense attorney had argued that the plan never came to fruition and the scheme involving JEA, never paid anything out.

 Zahn became the authority’s CEO in 2018.
 Not long afterward, he launched an effort to convince JEA’s board of directors of the need to privatize, claiming that the authority faced major headwinds if it failed to do so and would have to layoff more than 500 workers, authorities said.

-Note: This story has been updated to correct the utility’s name.
-It is JEA, not the Jacksonville Electric Authority.